Troubleshooting¶

 Sync config lost after container rebuild¶

-If sync breaks after a deploy:
+If sync still breaks after a deploy:

-- Check that
+- Check that the auth token exists:

 docker restart obsidian-palace